-The year 2021 was characterised by the global Covid-19 pandemic and the resulting governmentimposed business closures as well as political tensions, such as the crisis in Ukraine involving Russia and Belarus (see also the section entitled "Russia-Ukraine conflict") and international shipping container bottlenecks.
+The year 2021 was characterised by the global Covid-19 pandemic and the resulting government-imposed business closures as well as political tensions, such as the beginning crisis in Ukraine involving Russia and Belarus (see also the section entitled "Russia-Ukraine conflict") and international shipping container bottlenecks or supply chain disruptions.
 These uncertainties presented the Semperit Group once again with major challenges.
-However, the Semperit Group's worldwide presence and its segments, which are dependent upon various market factors, were able to diversify the risk.
+However, the Semperit Group's worldwide presence and its segments, which are dependent upon various market factors, were able to manage the risk.

 Selected individual risks are discussed below.
-In addition to the risks listed here, further risks possibly exist, including strategic, operational, financial, and social risks, governance- and compliancerelated risks, and occupational safety, health, and environmental risks (HSEQ) as well as other external risks that are currently unknown to the Semperit Group or which it is presently not aware of.
+In addition to the risks listed here, further risks possibly exist, including strategic, operational, financial, and social risks, governance- and compliance-related risks, and occupational safety, health, and environmental risks (HSEQ) as well as other external risks that are currently unknown to the Semperit Group or which it is presently not aware of.
 If one or more known or unknown risks occur, this may have significant adverse effects on the business position, financial position, financial performance, and profit situation as well as the reputation of the Semperit Group.